frfahim/gitstory/README.md

 **Transform your Git commits into compelling stories with AI.**

-GitStory is a powerful CLI tool that analyzes your Git history and uses AI to generate intelligent summaries optimized for different platforms - from technical documentation to social media posts.
+GitStory is a powerful CLI tool that analyzes your Git history and uses AI to generate intelligent summarize optimized for different platforms - from technical documentation to social media posts.

 ## 🎯 Why GitStory?